ThanetPi/pyTecanEx/README.md

 ### Operating OS:

 Windows or Mac.
     This program has been tested on Windows, Mac x86, and Mac M1 computers without problems.

 ### Required container:
     Anaconda or Miniconda

 ### Environmental file:

+Windows

-Windows ==> pyTecanEx-environment-win.yml
+    pyTecanEx-environment-win.yml

+Mac_x86

-Mac_x86 ==> pyTecanEx-environment-osx-x86.yml
+    pyTecanEx-environment-osx-x86.yml

+Mac_M1

-Mac_M1  ==> pyTecanEx-environment-osx-m1.yml
+    pyTecanEx-environment-osx-m1.yml

 ### Program shortcut:

 The shortcut of pyTecanEx can be made using the pyshortcuts package already listed in the environmental file.
 For instructions, you can visit https://github.com/newville/pyshortcuts.
 The icon image is provided in this repository's images folder.

+### Instruction

+The user guide is provided in this repository' doc folder.

+---
-This respiratory is licensed under CC BY-NC-ND 4.0
+#### This respiratory is licensed under CC BY-NC-ND 4.0